genarorg/city-search/README.md

 # city-search

-This build configuration is derived from [https://github.com/genarorg/webpack-react-redux](https://github.com/genarorg/webpack-react-redux)
+This is a demo application made in React.js.
+This build configuration is derived from [https://github.com/genarorg/webpack-react-redux](https://github.com/genarorg/webpack-react-redux).

 Search for your favorite city.
 Just type in the name in the search box and you will get results from our extensive database of awesome cities!